oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 ### Shift Operations

 The behavior of shift operations of `ac_int` data types is slightly different from shift operations of native integer types.
-For full details, see the Algorithmic C (AC) Datatypes documentation available at https://hlslibs.org/.
 Some key points to remember are as follows:
-  - If the data type of the shift amount is not explicitly `unsigned` (either using `ac_int<N, *false*>` or using the `unsigned` keyword), then the compiler will generate a more complex shifter that allows negative shifts and positive shifts.
+  - If the data type of the shift amount is not explicitly `unsigned` (either using `ac_int<N, false>` or using the `unsigned` keyword), then the compiler will generate a more complex shifter that allows negative shifts and positive shifts.
 A shift by a negative amount is equivalent to a positive shift in the opposite direction.
 Normally, you will not want to use negative shifting, so you should use an `unsigned` data type for the shift value to obtain a more resource efficient shifter.
   - Shift values greater than the width of the data types are treated as a shift equal to the width of the data type.
   - The shift operation can be done more efficiently by specifying the amount to shift with the smallest possible `ac_int`.